Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Background

 \section{Background}

-\paragraph{Attention-Based Re-Ranker.} Given a query $q$ and a set of $k$ candidate documents $D = \{ d_1, d_2, \dots, d_k \}$ returned by a base retriever, the goal of the re-ranker is to reorder $D$ so that the documents are sorted in the order of relevance to $q$ .
-To achieve this, \citet{chenattention} propose In-Context Re-ranking (ICR), an attention-based approach that leverages the attention signal from all layers and heads of a LLM to compute fine-grained relevance scores.
+\paragraph{Attention-Based Re-Ranker.} Given a query $q$ and $k$ candidate documents $D = \{ d_1, d_2, \dots, d_k \}$ returned by a base retriever, the goal of the re-ranker is to reorder $D$ so that the documents are sorted in the order of relevance to $q$ .
+To achieve this, \citet{chenattention} propose In Context Re-ranking (ICR), an attention-based approach that leverages the attention signal from all attention heads of a LLM to compute fine-grained relevance scores.

-Given a LLM with $L$ layers and $H$ heads, ICR constructs an input prompt consisting of the list of $k$ documents followed by the query $q$.
-For each document $d_i$, ICR computes the relevance score $s_i$ by aggregating the attention score that each token in $d_i$ gets from $q$ across all heads and layers.
-The relevance score $s_{d_{i,j};q}$ of the $j$-th token in document $d_i$ with respect to the query $q$ is:
+Utilizing the long-context capability of LLMs, ICR constructs an input prompt consisting of a task instruction and a list of $k$ documents followed by the query $q$.
+Let $a_{j,t}^h$ be the attention score from the $t$-th token in query $q$ to the $j$-th token in document $d_i$ by an attention head $h$.
+For each token $j$ in document $d_i$, ICR computes the token-level relevance score with respect to the query $q$ within a head $h$ as

-where $\mathcal{T}_q$ denotes the set of the query tokens, and $a_{j,t}^{l,h}$ denotes the attention score from the $t$-th token in query $q$ to the $j$-th token in document $d_i$ by the $h$-th attention head in the $l$-th layer.
+where $\mathcal{T}_q$ denotes the set of the query tokens.
+We note that the defined token-level scores do not involve the attention scores of the instruction and separators, therefore they are not normalized post-softmax.
+The document-level relevance score of document $d_i$ within head $h$ is aggregated as:

-To reduce bias relative to document length and low-information tokens (e.g., punctuation), ICR applies \textit{contextual calibration} on the relevance score with a content-free query $q_{cf}$ (e.g. `N/A') following \citet{zhao2021calibrate}.
-Specifically, the calibrated relevance score $s_{d_{i,j}}$ of the $j$-th token in document $d_i$ is then calculated as:

-After eliminating tokens with abnormally negative calibrated scores, the relevance score of document $d_i$ is computed as the sum of remaining token scores.
+where $\mathcal{T}_{d_i}$ denotes the set of the document $d_i$'s tokens.
+As noted above, the token-level scores do not preserve the internal softmax of the attention head, hence the aggregated document-level scores are also not normalized.
+Aggregating over all heads in the head set $H$, the ICR document-level relevant scores is

-\paragraph{Re-Ranker with QR Heads.} As described above, ICR computes relevance scores by aggregating attention signals from all heads and layers.
-While comprehensive, this aggregation can introduce redundancy and noise, lowering re-ranking performance.
-Recent work on QR heads \citep{zhang2025query} demonstrates that attention from as few as $1\%$ of heads can improve retrieval effectiveness, indicating that many heads are unnecessary.
-A head $h$ is considered QR head if its attention to the gold document, quantified as $s_{gold}^h$, is the highest among all heads.
-Let $\mathcal{T}_{gold}$ be the set of tokens in the gold document, then $s_{gold}^h$ is computed as:
+\paragraph{Re-Ranker with QR Heads.} As noted above, ICR computes relevance scores by aggregating attention signals across all attention heads.
+While comprehensive, such full-head aggregation often introduces redundancy and noise, ultimately degrading re-ranking performance.
+Recent work on QR heads \citep{zhang2025query} shows that leveraging only a targeted subset of heads $H_{QR}$ can improve retrieval effectiveness, suggesting that many attention heads are unnecessary for this task.
+Specifically, the QR document relevance score is computed as